 Some will say this account is a gross overreaction to what is happening in the country and that we have overcome similar crises before and will do so again.
 Is Faizabad any worse than anything experienced in the past?
 Have we not been here countless times before?
 But this form of denial is just another facet of the greater lie we tell ourselves.
 We have not overcome anything.
 The declaration of Ahmadis as non-Muslims, the hardening of the blasphemy laws, alliances with militants were all once considered grievous departures from the central pillars of our society.
 Now they are so permanently entrenched that most people have ceased to register them.
 Normalisation of the repulsive has become a Pakistani way of life.

+The long and ugly history of intertwining fanaticism with the mainstream means next time the extremists play their hand the consequences will be worse, the capitulation greater and the surrender more abject than the one we have just witnessed.
+This is nothing less than a tragedy for Pakistan.
+Eventually, there will be no more ground left to concede.
+The only way to combat this is to escape the falsehoods and self-deceptions that engulf us and see that at the heart of our society there is fear and hatred; fixed, immutable and uncompromising.
+It is the very form and substance on which the entire edifice is built.
+To pretend otherwise is to compromise on the future of Pakistan.
+If we are to survive at all we can ill-afford to keep on living through our lies.

+The writer is a freelance columnist and can be reached at usmanhotspur@gmail.com

+Published in Daily Times, December 1st 2017.

 https://dailytimes.com.pk/150615/the-faizabad-surrender/